-Among the worst-affected areas, entire villages have been destroyed while heavy rains and flooding prior to the earthquake have left much of the mountainous areas inaccessible.
+Among the worst-affected areas, entire villages have been destroyed while heavy rains and flooding prior to the earthquake have made it incredibly difficult to access mountainous areas.
+Aid workers are in a race against time to support families scrambling for food, shelter and medical aid.

 Our response